DorkOS

 • Directory picker recents show agent names for registered directories

-• Pulse schedules display agent identity instead of paths
+• Task schedules display agent identity instead of paths

 • Claude sessions receive agent identity context in the system prompt